algorotoscope/website/_posts/2023-01-14-flipping-the-polarity-of-the-relationship-between-models-and-images.markdown

 ---
 published: true
 layout: post
-title: Rebuilding the Texture Transfer ML Process
+title: Flipping the Polarity of the Relationship Between Models and Images
 date: 2023-01-14T12:00:00.000Z
 tags:
   - Models